-- whether the terms of the Related Party Transaction are fair to the Company and on the same basis as would apply if the transaction did not involve a Related Party; - whether there are business reasons for the Company to enter into the Related Party Transaction; - whether the Related Party Transaction would impair the independence of an outside director; - whether the Related Party Transaction would present an improper conflict of interest for any director or executive officer of the Company, taking into account the size of the transaction, the overall financial position of the director, executive officer or Related Party, the direct or indirect nature of the director's, executive officer's or Related Party's interest in the transaction and the ongoing nature of any proposed relationship, and any other factors the Committee deems relevant; and - any pre-existing contractual obligations.
+- i. whether the terms of the Related Party Transaction are fair to the Company and on the same basis as would apply if the transaction did not involve a Related Party; - ii. whether there are business reasons for the Company to enter into the Related Party Transaction; - iii. whether the Related Party Transaction would impair the independence of an outside director; - iv. whether the Related Party Transaction would present an improper conflict of interest for any director or executive officer of the Company, taking into account the size of the transaction, the overall financial position of the director, executive officer or Related Party, the direct or indirect nature of the director's, executive officer's or Related Party's interest in the transaction and the ongoing nature of any proposed relationship, and any other factors the Committee deems relevant; and - v. any pre-existing contractual obligations.

 Any member of the Committee who has an interest in the transaction under discussion shall abstain from voting on the approval of the Related Party Transaction, but may, if so requested by the chairperson of the Committee, participate in some or all of the Committee's discussions of the Related Party Transaction.
 Upon completion of its review of the transaction, the Committee may determine to permit or to prohibit the Related Party Transaction.
-An affirmative vote of a majority of the members of the Committee present at a meeting at which a quorum is present will be required in order to approve a Related Party Transaction.
+An affirmative vote of a majority of the members of the Committee present at a meeting at which a quorum is present and the affirmative vote of a majority of our disinterested independent directors will be required in order to approve a Related Party Transaction.
 Without a meeting, the unanimous written consent of all of the members of the Committee will be required to approve a Related Party Transaction.